feldroop/genedex/README.md

 memory usage and running time of queries.
 Further benefits of `genedex` include:

 - Fast, parallel index construction by leveraging the [`libsais-rs`] crate
-- Support for indexing a set of texts, like chromosomes of a genomes
+- Support for indexing a set of texts, like chromosomes of a genome
 - Flexible cursor API
 - Thoroughly tested using [`proptest`]